moll/js-oolong/README.md

 properties** into account leading to less surprises for users of your code.

-**Oolong.js** grew out of my frustration with [Underscore.js][underscore] and [Lodash.js][lodash] and their inconsistent and sometimes outright ignoring of inherited properties.
+**Oolong.js** grew out of my frustration with [Underscore.js][underscore] and [Lodash.js][lodash] and their inconsistent and sometimes outright ignorance of inherited properties.
 This leads to unnecessary complexity, arbitrary constraints and a leaky-implementation in your code or public APIs.
 This behavior is cancer propelled around by ignorance and misunderstandings between